 401(k) For Small Business in Chesterfield, MO

-At Correct Capital Wealth Management, our Chesterfield, MO financial advisors and retirement consultants help companies of all sizes offer 401(k) plans that fit what their business needs and what their employees want.
-We take the heavy financial lifting off your plate, so you can focus on growing your business while we focus on growing your and your employees' savings.
-Speak to a Correct Capital team member today at 314-930-401(k) or complete our online form to get started with setting up a 401(k) for your small business in Chesterfield, MO.
+At Correct Capital Wealth Management, our Chesterfield, MO financial planners and retirement consultants help companies of all sizes offer customized and effective 401(k) plans.
+We do the financial and administrative work for you, so you can spend your energy on growing your business while we focus on growing your and your employees' retirement accounts.
+Call Correct Capital today at 314-930-401(k) or contact us online to learn more about creating a 401(k) for your small business in Chesterfield, MO.

 Why You Should Up a 401(k) for Your Small Chesterfield, MO Business

-Establishing and maintaining a 401(k) for a small business in Chesterfield, MO can do wonders for employers, your employees, and your business's bottom line:
+Setting up and maintaining a 401(k) for a small business in Chesterfield, MO has numerous benefits, for employers, your employees, and your business goals alike:

-• recruit and retain great talent — Providing retirement plans can be a valuable tool for recruiting and retaining accomplished employees, especially if many Chesterfield, MO companies are advertising for the same position.
-Some employees will even quit their job over a 401(k), and offering one can help differentiate your business from competitors, especially if you offer 401(k)s to rank-and-file employees as well.
+• Attract and retain great talent — Providing a 401(k) plan is an essential asset for recruiting and keeping accomplished workers, especially in a competitive Chesterfield, MO job market.
+Employees see a 401(k) as a valuable benefit, and offering one can help your business stand out, especially if you offer 401(k)s to rank-and-file employees as well.

-• Tax deductions — Both businesses and employees can reduce their tax liability with a 401(k) plan.
-Matching contributions from employers are tax deductible up to the yearly corporate tax deduction limit on employer contributions, which is 25% of covered payroll.
+• Tax benefits — Both employers and employees can reduce their tax liability with a 401(k) plan.
+Matching contributions from employers are tax deductible up to the annual corporate tax deduction limit on employer contributions, which is 25% of covered payroll.
 There are also several tax credits for first-time 401(k) plans and offering automatic enrollment.
 Employee contributions reduce their tax liability and their contributions grow tax free.

-• Increased employee retirement savings — A 401(k) plan allows employees to save for retirement through automatic contributions deducted from their paychecks.
-Greater financial security eventually leads to a more productive workforce.
+• Increased financial security for employees — A retirement account allows employees to save for retirement through automatic contributions deducted from their paychecks.
+Greater financial security eventually leads to more productivity.

-• Decreased liability — Employers take on a fiduciary responsibility to their employees when they provide retirement plans, which involves a a deep level of investment savvy and responsibilities.
-If you partner with an ERISA 3(38) Fiduciary advisor to establish and operate your small business's 401(k), most of that fiduciary duty will go to them.
+• Reduced liability — Employers owe a fiduciary responsibility to their employees when they offer retirement plans, which involves a a deep level of investment understanding and responsibilities.
+If you work with an ERISA 3(38) Fiduciary advisor to establish and manage your small business's 401(k), most of that fiduciary duty will be passed onto them.

-• Ease of administration — When you parter with a 3(16) administrator to administer your small business 401(k) plan, they'll manage the lion's share of employee education, compliance, and administrative duties for you, so you can benefit from the rewards of offering a plan without putting in too much work yourself.
-Moreover, advisors can help integrate contributions with your payroll system for further simplicity.
-If an employee moves to a new company, they can effortlessly rollover their 401(k) to a new retirement account without much hassle to you.
+• Simple administration — When you offer your small business 401(k) plan with a 3(16) administrator, they'll manage the vast majority of employee education, compliance, and administrative duties for you, so you can benefit from the rewards of offering a plan without much nuisance.
+In addition, advisors can help integrate contributions with your payroll system for further simplicity.
+If an employee moves to a new company, they can simply perform a 401(k) rollover to a new retirement account without you having to do much work.

 Get Your Free Financial Plan Now